kristinemlarson/gnssrefl/README.md

 This is fine for water, but I would suggest higher for snow (3.5).
 GPS L5 provides excellent data, but very few geodesists track it, so it is not currently a default.
 The output file will be put in
 $REFL_CODE/input/p101.json.
 You should look at it to get an idea of the kinds of inputs the code will be using.

-You can edit the json file directly, or you can set some of the parameters from the command line.
-For example, if you only want to use elevation angles between 5 and 10 degrees:
+The default azimuths can be changed, but need to be done by hand.
+Some parameters can be set via the command line, a la

 *make_json_input p101 41.692 -111.236 2016.1 -e1 5 -e2 10*